-The Group's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
+The Company's business model for managing financial assets refers to how it manages its financial assets to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.

-Subsequent measurement - Financial assets at amortised cost
+Subsequent measurement - Financial assets at amortised cost (debt instruments)

-This category is the most relevant to the Group (trade receivables, non-current financial assets) and includes the Group's financial asset arising from it service concession arrangement.
-The Group measures financial assets at amortised cost if both of the following conditions are met:
+This category is the most relevant to the Company.
+The Company measures financial assets at amortised cost if both of the following conditions are met:

-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows and, - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding
+- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding i) Financial assets (continued)